Travel.State.Gov > International Parental Child Abduction > Country Information > Denmark International Parental Child Abduction Information

 Outside the United States or Canada: 1-202-501-4444

 The Danish Central Authority (DCA) for the Hague Abduction Convention is the Ministry of Children and Social Affairs.
 The DCA reviews the application for completeness and forwards it to the Bailiff’s Court (Fogedretten) in the jurisdiction of the child’s residence.
 The DCA will forward the completed application to the appropriate court within two working days.
+The DCA is responsible for Denmark and Greenland.
 The DCA can be reached at:

 To initiate a Hague case for return of, or access to, a child in Denmark, the U.S. Central Authority (USCA) encourages a parent or legal guardian to review the eligibility criteria and instructions for completing the Hague application form located at the Department of State’s website and contact the Department of State for assistance prior to initiating the Hague process.
 The USCA is available to answer questions about the Hague application process, to forward a completed application to the DCA, and to subsequently monitor its progress through the foreign administrative and legal processes.